 Professional knowledge of teachers in this study refers to mastery of subject content.
 This study therefore sought to establish whether the professional knowledge of teachers with regards to their level of mastery of subject content influences students' attitudes towards Christian Religious Studies.
 This implies that the more teachers possess mastery of subject content, the more students would develop positive attitudes towards the study of CRS.
 Students' positive attitudes towards the study of CRS.
-Students' positive attitudes towards the study of Christian Religious Studies would be manifested in the form of the positive perceptions they may have about the study of CRS and their desire to learn CRS, which may further culminate in higher academic achievement.
+Studies would be manifested in the form of the positive perceptions they may have about the study of CRS and their desire to learn CRS, which may further culminate in higher academic achievement.